Compilation and Installation using Autoconf¶

 example,

-.
+${sysconfdir}/drircand~/.drirc.
 This option allows a specific expat installation to be used.
-For example,--with-expat=/usr/local
+For example,--with-expat=/usr/localwill search for expat headers and libraries in/usr/local/includeand/usr/local/lib, respectively.

 OSMesa¶